iknowjason/sagemaker-ai-playground/README.md

 * **SageMaker Endpoint:** You can monitor the status of the model endpoint creation in the AWS Console under SageMaker > Inference > Endpoints.
 Wait for the status to change to InService.

 * **Notebook Instance:** The notebook instance runs a startup script.
-You can view the logs for this script in CloudWatch Logs under the log group /aws/sagemaker/NotebookInstances to ensure the sample repository was cloned correctly.
+You can view the logs for this script in CloudWatch Logs under the log group ```/aws/sagemaker/NotebookInstances``` to ensure the sample repository was cloned correctly.

+## Testing the Inference Endpoint
+The playground provides two main ways to test your model endpoint:

+1. Using the Pre-loaded Jupyter Notebooks

+This is the easiest method.
+Simply open one of the notebooks.
+They are already configured with the correct endpoint name and use the boto3 SDK to send inference requests.

+2. Using the Sample Python Script

+A sample script, ```test_inference.py```, is included in this repository to show how you can invoke the endpoint from any machine with AWS credentials for your account.

 # License
 This project is licensed under the MIT License, which allows for reuse and modification with attribution.
 See the LICENSE file for details.
 All included third-party tools and libraries maintain their respective licenses.
 Enjoy your AI playground responsibly!